-1.2 Description of the policy or action
+2. Description of the policy or action

-The White Paper on the conservation and sustainable use of South Africa's biological diversity (hereafter referred to as the policy or as the White Paper) aims to achieve multiple sustainable development objectives that are environmental, social and economic in nature, as expressed by the policy's six goals.
+The policy aims to achieve multiple sustainable development objectives that are environmental, social and economic in nature, as expressed by the policy's six goals.
 Goal one is environmental, goals two to four include combinations of environmental, social and economic priorities, and the last two are enabling.
-Towards achieving the 6 goals, the White Paper lists 175 interventions.
+Towards achieving the 6 goals, the policy lists 175 interventions.
 Approximately a third of the interventions are about controls on conservation and sustainable use of biodiversity (32% are about legislation, regulation, guidelines or incentives).
 A little more than a fifth target improving knowledge (22% are about creation, collation, dissemination, education).
 A significant portion of the interventions target relationships; 15% include processes to establish coordination and cooperation of stakeholders and to align policies and programs, and 9% are aimed at building stakeholder relationships and resolving conflict.